Updated June 2022

 Q: Will happens if someone on my group tour tests positive for coronavirus?

 We would follow the guidance of the medical authorities of the destination at that time and arrange further testing and medical treatment if needed.
 In all cases, we will provide the necessary support and assistance and arrange hotel quarantine or isolation, if required by local regulations.
-At all times we would consider the safety and wellbeing of the rest of the group and our local crew alongside that of the infected individual and with this in mind, we reserve the right to request that if a client tests positive for Covid-19 while on-tour, they leave the tour.
+At all times we would consider the safety and wellbeing of the rest of the group and our local crew alongside that of the infected individual and with this in mind, we reserve the right to require that if a client tests positive for Covid-19 while on-tour, they leave the tour and that the rest of the group take a precautionary test.
 Where a tour is curtailed for this reason, we will refund any recoverable costs from our suppliers.
 Further details can be found in our Booking Conditions here